babel/babel-preset-env/README.md

 1. If [targets.browsers](#browsers) is defined - the browserslist config will be ignored.
 The browsers specified in `targets` will be merged with [any other explicitly defined targets](#targets).
 If merged, targets defined explicitly will override the same targets received from `targets.browsers`.

 2. If [targets.browsers](#browsers) is _not_ defined - the program will search browserslist file or `package.json` with `browserslist` field.
-The search will start from the working directory of the process or from the path specified by the `dirname` option, and go up to the system root.
+The search will start from the working directory of the process or from the path specified by the `configPath` option, and go up to the system root.
 If both a browserslist file and configuration inside a `package.json` are found, an exception will be thrown.

 3. If a browserslist config was found and other targets are defined (but not [targets.browsers](#browsers)), the targets will be merged in the same way as `targets` defined explicitly with `targets.browsers`.